JackySu/moon/README.md

         * `--profiling` optimized but with logs
         * `--release` full optimized but takes longer time

-    - scaffolding files are already in root dir, just build and play
+    - scaffolding files are already in root dir

+    - just build and serve `index.html` to play

 # Simple Level Editor